ballardjoel-dev/bootdev-progress/README.md

 Challenge solutions and projects are in the `/projects` folder.

 ## Certificates
-Coming soon!
 Any earned certificates will go in `/certificates`.

 ---